Bitty-Boxx/Wander-Notebook/Character Profiles/Gilly Goldenjoy.md

 Type/Race: Dwarf
 Class/Subclass: Barbarian - Battlerager
 Origin: Fillthar
-Personality: Cheerful, Caring, Stalwart
+Personality: Cheerful, Passionate, Loyal
 Alignment: Neutral Good

 ### Personal Characteristics:

 Gilly is a robustly built dwarf packed into a terrifying ball of spikes.
-Contrasting with her usual cautionary
+Contrasting from her usual prickly get-up, she wears two cute pigtails with her dark brown hair and has an oddly pleasent glow to her.
+Gilly's presence is a uniquely cheerful one,

 ### Bio: